Current projects

 Funded by the the European Union’s Horizon Europe Programme as part of the RESPOND project.
 In collaboration with Misi Fazekas (Central European University) and Sebastian Thieme (Sciences Po).

-This project investigates how the transparency of legislative websites shapes public trust in democracy.
+This project investigates how the transparency of government websites shapes public trust in democracy.
 While governments increasingly publish legislative data online, gaps in accuracy and completeness remain, often undermining rather than strengthening confidence in institutions.
 Drawing on variation across ten democracies, the project experimentally examines how incomplete transparency affects different dimensions of political trust—competence, honesty, and conspiratorial thinking.
 Using cross-national survey experiments, it tests how citizens respond when official information is missing or inconsistent on government-sponsored websites—precisely where such information is expected to be publicly available.
 By linking digital transparency to democratic attitudes, the project advances research on political accountability while providing practical insights to enhance government digital communication.

 Funded by a grant from Sciences Po’s Scientific Advisory Board.
 In collaboration with Sebastian Thieme (Sciences Po).